loool999/W/README.md

 - [ ] completing the TODOs

 ## License
-Used MIT LICENSE cuz that one looks pretty cool :)
+Used MIT LICENSE cuz that one sounds pretty cool :)